jaintarun/easy-password-generator/README.md

 # Nice password generator
 This chrome add-in can be used to generate human readable passwords.
+The issue it tries to solve is that the random password
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTM2NDQ0NThdfQ==
+eyJoaXN0b3J5IjpbMTQyNTExMDI3NiwtMjA5MzY0NDQ1OF19
 -->